-Our teams have produced recombinant human TREX1 and recombinant RVCL TREX1 as well as antibodies to wild-type TREX1.
-These reagents are valuable tools to study the disease in vitro as well as in vivo.
+Our teams have produced recombinant human TREX1 and recombinant RVCL TREX1 as well as antibodies to normal TREX1.
+These reagents are valuable tools to study the disease in vitro (in the test tube) as well as in vivo (in living systems).

 Researchers at the RVCL Research Center continue to seek a better understanding of the disease process and to find an effective treatment to replace, bypass, correct or negate the effects of defective TREX1 protein.

-For additional information on RVCL see our review for the National Organization for Rare Diseases (NORD).
+For additional information on RVCL, see our review for the National Organization for Rare Disorders (NORD).